-There’s something so flavorful about this brilliantly orange-red, tangy, salty and spicy sauce, it’s a shame, really, to waste it on a poor chicken who, after six miserable weeks on earth spent inside a crowded cage never knowing what it is like to be a bird, was then shackled, hung upside down, and beheaded in an assembly line before she was dunked in boiling water and feathered and skinned — all by someone else — so you could waltz into the supermarket, buy her breasts and her thighs in neat packages, and eat her.
+There's something so flavorful about the brilliantly orange-red, tangy, salty and spicy sauce, it's a shame, really, to waste it on a poor chicken who, after six miserable weeks on earth spent inside a crowded cage never knowing what it is like to be a bird, was then shackled, hung upside down, and beheaded in an assembly line before she was dunked in boiling water and feathered and skinned -- all by someone else -- so you could waltz into the supermarket, buy her breasts and her thighs in neat packages, and eat her.

 (Sorry, carnivores reading this, but the truth needs to be slipped in sometimes so we don't stay in the habit of ignoring it.)

-Tandoori foods are usually served with tandoori breads, like naans and kulchas and rotis, or you could serve this along with some pilaf rice with a raita on the side.
-Or go wild — cube this tofu, nestle it in a bed of greens, put it in a taco or a pita bread, and drizzle on some vegan yogurt.
+Or go wild -- cube this tofu, nestle it in a bed of greens, put it in a taco or a pita bread, and drizzle on some vegan yogurt.
+You can even layer it onto a pizza.
 The possibilities are endless.

 Here's the recipe for my Oven Blackened Tandoori Tofu.
 Eat up!

-- 1 14 oz block of extra firm tofu, pressed and drained for an hour at least, then cut into six slices
+- 14 oz extra firm tofu (pressed and drained for an hour at least, then cut into six slices)

 For the first marinade: